 Chunsun: Can you talk a little bit about leader development?
-Given the context within their churches and their networks… do they feel that the current models and methods of leader development are adequate for the church?
+Given the context within their churches and their networks [in the Chinese house church]… do they feel that the current models and methods of leader development are adequate for the church?

 Yang Mingdao: Are we talking about theological education or general leadership?